 My small contribution to understanding the hundreds of different wares is the naming convention:

-If you ever wanted to know who is behind the companies when you Google something, that is what I do.
+If you ever wanted to know who is behind the companies when you Google something, that is what I do (in case you care where your hard earned dollars go to).

 Who owns them, their integrity, what products they carry, are they dog or cat people, etc.